Why connect Receptive to GitHub?

 You may have to take a slight detour here to authorise GitHub to talk to Zapier.
 Then test your GitHub connection and look for the “success” indicator.

 Next we set up what your new GitHub issue will look like.
-We choose a repo and merge in the “title” and “description” from Receptive’s feature request.
+We choose a repo and merge in the “title” and “description” from Receptive’s request.

 Something we do on our own integration with GitHub is label the incoming GitHub issue as an “Enhancement”